Table skittles

 Table skittles is a game in which a ball or spinning top is used to knock over skittles on a small board, usually placed on a table.
 Table skittles are almost always made of wood.

-Overview

 Table skittles are often a small scale imitation of normal skittles (e.g. in terms of the size of lanes, skittles, balls), and like minigolf, some are considered a children's version of it.
-There are different forms of tables skittles:
+There are different regional versions of the game, including "Devil Among the Tailors" in England and Tischkegel in Austria.